HopeAnnihilator/security-compliance-grader/README.md

 or

-``Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/HopeAnnihilator/security-compliance-grader/main/verification.ps1'))`` if you wish to run without saving (bypasses checksum)
+``Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/HopeAnnihilator/security-compliance-grader/main/verification.ps1'))`` if you wish to run without saving script on system (bypasses checksum)

 For basic obscurity the printed total and checksum are base64 encoded